 The mall features shops selling kid’s clothes, toys, pet shops, trinkets, and much more that satisfy every need and budget.
 In addition to its great shops and restaurants, Franklin Park Mall hosts various community events throughout the year, including pop-up markets, family craft activities, book signings, live music, and much more.

 Address: 3355 Briarfield Blvd Maumee, OH 43537

-For a taste of Toledo/ Maumee nightlife, make plans to check out Barr’s Public House.
-With three separate rooms, a patio with a view of the pond, and friendly staff, Barr’s Public House is a great place to spend the evening with adults.
+To taste Toledo/ Maumee nightlife, plan to check out Barr’s Public House.
+With three separate rooms, a patio with a pond view, and friendly staff, Barr’s Public House is a great place to spend the evening with adults.

-If you’re traveling with the whole family, plan to leave the kids home for your visit to this pub.
+If you’re traveling with the whole family, plan to leave the kids home to visit this pub.
 The different rooms include The Barrel Room, with wooden pieces of whiskey barrels, The Lounge, dim lighting, marble tabletops, and a bar.

 The Locker Room has lockers where guests can rent space to store liquor.
 Barr’s Public House hosts fun events for locals, like live music nights on Thursday, Friday, and Saturday nights.
 Barr’s specializes in craft cocktails, like a spicy garlic pickle-tini, La Paloma, and an Aperol Spritz.
 Their dinner menu includes elevated bar food like sliders, ahi tuna tacos, macaroni and cheese, and more.

 Barr’s also has an impressive beer and wine list, including every palette and taste bud that walks through their doors.
 If you’re in the area around mid-day, they have a delicious lunch menu and a great lunch, dinner, and late-night atmosphere.